 Mortgage life insurance only covers your mortgage

-While other life insurance coverage pays cash to your beneficiary, mortgage life insurance only reduces your mortgage balance to $0.
-Your family will be in a better position without a mortgage payment.
-Still, many other expenses follow an unexpected death.
+While other life insurance policies pay cash to your beneficiary, covering much more than just your outstanding mortgage payments, mortgage life insurance only reduces your mortgage balance to $0.
+Though your family will be in a better position without a mortgage payment, there are still many other expenses following an unexpected death.
 In addition to funeral costs, other bills won't stop.
-Traditional life insurance gives your family options for how they want to use the money.
+Traditional life insurance gives your family options for how they want to use the money, providing them with more of a financial safety net in your absence.

 -